Julie Jackson - PsyD

 BA, Psychology, University of Michigan

-Dr. Jackson has worked in community-based mental health settings focusing on areas of ADHD, domestic violence, school-based services, community violence, and inpatient treatment.
-Additionally, Dr. Jackson has created evidence based protocols for HIV prevention and family therapy for children/teens exposed to community violence.
+Dr. Jackson has worked in community-based mental health settings focusing on areas of ADHD/ODD/CD, domestic violence, school-based services (public, private, and therapeutic day programs), community violence, and inpatient treatment.
+Additionally, Dr. Jackson has co-created evidence-based protocols for faith-based HIV prevention and family therapy for children/teens exposed to community violence.

 Dr. Jackson’s research interests include ADHD and family functioning, personality pairings of clinicians and clients, impact of faith on HIV prevention, social development of biracial individuals and the impact of community violence on academic functioning and success.